Prince Patrick Island

-The first known sighting of the island was in 1853 by the Irish naval officer George Mecham, when it was explored by him and his fellow Irish explorer Francis Leopold McClintock in the spring of that year during the Edward Belcher expedition.
+The first known sighting of the island by Europeans was in 1853 by the Irish born Royal Navy officer George Mecham, when it was explored by him and his fellow Irish explorer Leopold McClintock in the spring of that year during the Edward Belcher expedition.
 Much later, it was named for Prince Arthur William Patrick Albert, Duke of Connaught, who was Governor General of Canada from 1911 to 1916.

 The island rises to only about 279 m, and the area is seismically active.

 Weather Station

-The Mould Bay Weather Station in July 2017, more than 22 years following abandonment.